1. Purpose of policy

 Social media means social networking websites, interactive web technologies, and online media including both official and unofficial pages, groups, individuals, clubs and societies including, but not limited to:

-- Networking sites such as Facebook, LinkedIn and MySpace
+- Networking sites such as Facebook and LinkedIn

 - Visual social networking sites such as Instagram and Snapchat